 The brown recluse spider is not native to the Pacific Northwest.
-It is native to and makes its home in the southern states of the U.S. and the lower parts of the Midwest.
+It makes its home in the southern states of the U.S. and the lower parts of the Midwest.

-One of the reasons the brown recluse spider is often confused with other Portland spiders is because its bite and the resulting symptoms are similar – the venom of both species can lead to necrosis.
+One of the reasons people confuse the brown recluse spider with other hobo spiders is because the bites and the resulting symptoms are similar.
+Both species’ venom can lead to necrosis.
 The Center for Disease Control and U.S. Forestry Service state that spider bites attributed to the brown recluse are often really from hobo spiders.

 The brown recluse spider and hobo spider are not naturally aggressive; they’ll only bite if provoked, startled or frightened.
 If you believe a spider has bitten you, apply a cold compress to the affected area.
 If the inflammation gets worse or you develop flu-like symptoms, see a doctor immediately.

-Furthermore, if you believe hobo spiders are squatting in your home, call a Portland pest control company to help.
-Here at Eden, we can accurately identify the spider and suggest a course of action.
+Furthermore, if you believe you have a hobo spider problem in your home, call a Portland pest control company to help.
+Here at Western Exterminator, we can accurately identify the spider and suggest a course of action.